-Doctors, lawyers, real estate brokers, business owners, architects and salespeople are all considered to be in “high-risk” professions because these jobs are associated with higher stress levels, overtime and less sleep, all factors that can increase the chance of an accident.
+Doctors, lawyers, real estate brokers, business owners, architects, and salespeople are all considered to be in “high-risk” professions because these jobs are associated with higher stress levels, overtime and less sleep, all factors that can increase the chance of an accident.

-The DMV cites several professions that tend to show statistically low risk of accidents among drivers.
+The DMV cites several professions that tend to show a statistically low risk of accidents among drivers.
 You may be surprised by a few on that list: scientists, nurses and first responders, pilots, accountants, teachers and artists.

 Negotiate a cheaper deal.